 Storytellers' Institute: 2016 Skidmore Scholars

-The 2016 Institute Fellows will be joined by ten Skidmore Scholars made up of two Skidmore faculty members and eight students.
-The Skidmore Scholars are all working on independent documentary projects and were selected on an application basis for their strength in project proposal, storytelling skills, and abilities to execute their project.
+The 2016 institute fellows will be joined by 10 Skidmore scholars made up of two Skidmore faculty members and eight students.
+The Skidmore scholars are all working on independent documentary projects and were selected on an application basis for their strength in project proposal, storytelling skills and abilities to execute their project.

 Check out the Skidmore Scholars page for full bios and project descriptions.

-COLLEEN CRAVEN '17 is a rising senior at Skidmore College, majoring in Studio Art with a concentration in communications design as well as minoring in Arts Administration.
+COLLEEN CRAVEN '17 is a rising senior at Skidmore, majoring in studio art with a concentration in communications design as well as minoring in arts administration.
 Colleen is exploring where fact and fiction meet in the psychology of mind-altering drugs through a multimedia project.
-She is looking into how these chemical compounds can create an entirely different reality that while it might be considered hallucinating, is the reality of the person who’s mind has been temporarily altered.
+She is looking into how these chemical compounds can create an entirely different reality that while it might be considered hallucinating, is the reality of the person whose mind has been temporarily altered.

-JENNIFER DAVIES ’17 is a rising senior at Skidmore College, majoring in Studio Art with a concentration in photography and communications design as well as minoring in Media & Film Studies.
-Her documentary film illuminates how it feels to be twenty through conversations with students about their thoughts, opinions, emotions, hopes, worries, and experiences.
+JENNIFER DAVIES ’17 is a rising senior at Skidmore, majoring in studio art with a concentration in photography and communications design as well as minoring in media and film studies.
+Her documentary film illuminates how it feels to be 20 through conversations with students about their thoughts, opinions, emotions, hopes, worries and experiences.

-MARYAM DEWITT ’18 is a native Ohioan studying Social Work at Skidmore College.
-Five years ago, Maryam lost her mother to a heart attack in November 2011.
+MARYAM DEWITT ’18 is a native Ohioan studying social work at Skidmore.
+In November 2011 Maryam lost her mother to a heart attack.
 The lines between fact and fiction become blurred as more time passes and these memories of her mother begin to fade.
 The goal of her documentary film Mama is to restore and preserve the memories of her mother and to create something that the family can watch to honor the impact she had on all of their lives.

-ELEANOR GREEN ’18 is a rising junior majoring in Studio Art and minoring in Media & Film Studies.
-Her documentary film Max about her great-great uncle Maxwell B. Allen tells the story of a young doctor in the 1920s consumed by compulsive gambling and a crippling depression that ultimately claimed his life in a murder-suicide that made The New York Times headlines.
+ELEANOR GREEN ’18 is a rising junior majoring in studio art and minoring in media and film studies.
+Her documentary film Max, about her great-great uncle Maxwell B. Allen, tells the story of a young doctor in the 1920s consumed by compulsive gambling and a crippling depression that ultimately claimed his life in a murder-suicide that made New York Times headlines.
 Her film will examine mental illness and gambling through Max’s story.

-EMILY RIZZO ’18 is a XXXXXXXXX.
-Her film Uncovering Silence (working title) illustrates real students’ experiences in a dialogue class in Intergroup Relations, a minor at Skidmore that focuses on addressing racial tension.
+EMILY RIZZO ’18's film Uncovering Silence (working title) illustrates real students’ experiences in a dialogue class in intergroup relations, a minor at Skidmore that focuses on addressing racial tension.
 The film conveys what it’s like to partake in an IGR dialogue and what it’s like to grow with each other, learn more about themselves and their places in society, and gain new perspectives through an emotionally and mentally challenging dialogue.